 When setting up your environment in preparation for deployment of Mitel virtual application, you must consider host sizing and resource management.

-Table 15 shows the resource allocation and resource reservation requirements for each of the supported Mitel virtual applications.
+The following table shows the resource allocation and resource reservation requirements for each of the supported Mitel virtual applications.